AbigailParrales/OS-labs/lab1.8/README.md

 Hello from thread 11 - I was created in iteration 6 Hello from thread 12 - I was created in iteration 7

+Instructions:
+	For compiling this program
+		gcc helloToMany.c -o helloToMany -lpthread
+	For running the program
+		helloToMany